PhilipNaveen/Microwave/README.md

 Microwave code interacts with the user with input and output commands:

-`Mmm`: Read a character from the input (door open) and store it in memory.
+-`Mmm`: Read a character from the input (door open) and store it in memory.
 - `beeP`: prompt the user for input (pause cooking) and store it in memory.
 - `BEEP`: Print the timer countdown to the output (display).